What to expect at your first Practical Philosophy Club

 - No side-talk in the group, let’s have one conversation at a time.

 - Do NOT monopolize the conversation.
-We want to hear your point of view, but we also want to give others space to share.
+We want to hear your point of view, but we also want to hear from everyone.
+Be aware of how much you’re talking and give others space to share.

 - If someone isn’t sharing, feel free to ask their opinion.
-Not everyone wants to share, but offer the opportunity in case they do.
+Not everyone wants to share, but give them the opportunity in case they do.

 - If someone says something you don’t agree with, or triggers you, don’t attack them personally.
-Take a breath, make sure you’re calm, and then offer your perspectives on their points.
+Take a breath, ask questions so you understand, and then offer your perspectives from a calm place.

 - We have a topic each week, but we don’t need to stay on topic.
 If the discussion starts going off track, but in a way that the group is on board with, feel free.